In-patient luxury rehab center in Thailand

 The psychotic disorder isn’t a modern-day mental health problem.
 The concept of psychosis in psychiatric literature was introduced in 1841 by Karl Friedrich Canstatt, a German physician.
 The term he used was psychic neurosis, which initially referred to all diseases of the nervous system.
 However, Canstatt focused on the psychic manifestation of a disease affecting the brain.

 The Austrian physician Ernst von Feuchtersleben used the term psychosis in 1845 as he described a change in personality and the interaction between mental and physical processes.
 In the second half of the 19th century, the term psychosis was widely used, but it referred mainly to mental illnesses in general.
-In 1924, a German psychiatrist Oswald Bumke discussed an equation between different types of psychoses which led to the term psychosis getting the meaning that is still valid today.

 How common is psychotic disorder?